HamzaAbdrahim/dashbord/README.md

 1. Clone the repository:
 2. git clone https://github.com/ess-maker/dashbord.git
-3. 2.
-Open the project folder in your preferred code editor.

-3. Run the `index.html` file in a web browser to see the dashboard.
+2. Open any of the HTML files in a web browser to view the corresponding page.

 ## Customization

-If you wish to customize the dashboard, you can modify the CSS file located at `styles.css`.
-Feel free to update the colors, layout, or add your own styles to suit your needs.
+You can customize the dashboard by modifying the HTML and CSS files for each page.
+The CSS styles can be found in the `styles.css` file.
+Feel free to customize the design, layout, and content to suit your needs.

 ## Folder Structure

+The project has the following structure:

-- `index.html`: The main HTML file for the dashboard.
+- `index.html`: Home page
+- `courses.html`: Courses page
+- `files.html`: Files page
+- `friends.html`: Friends page
+- `profile.html`: Profile page
+- `projects.html`: Projects page
+- `settings.html`: Settings page
+- `plans.html`: Plans page
-- `styles.css`: Contains the CSS styles for the dashboard.
+- `styles.css`: CSS styles for the project
-- `images/`: Directory for storing any images used in the project.
+- `images/`: Directory for storing images used in the project

 ## Contributing